Ohio Regulations – 2021

 Other Ohio Regulations

 The Ohio Small Business Development Center has a page about starting a business in Ohio which includes checklists for a whole bunch of different businesses.
-One of those is the 1st Stop Checklist for Cosmtic Sales / Manufacturing.
+One of those is the 1st Stop Checklist for Cosmetic Sales / Manufacturing.
 The document is quite short and lists out only a few points under the Requirements and Regulations:

-• Comply with the Ohio Food, Drug, Cosmetic and Device law
+• Comply with the Ohio Food, Drug, Cosmetic and Device law;

-• Comply with Ohio’s labeling rules
+• Comply with Ohio’s labeling rules;

-• If you sell in-home (door-to-door), you must comply with the Ohio Home Solicitation Sales Act.
+• If you sell in-home (door-to-door), you must comply with the Ohio Home Solicitation Sales Act;

-• If you sell via mail, telephone or Internet, you must comply with the Ohio Telephone Solicitation Sales Act.
+• If you sell via mail, telephone or Internet, you must comply with the Ohio Telephone Solicitation Sales Act;

 And an Odd Quirk